acrowise/travel-time-rec/README.md

 ## Technical details
-For people who want to learn more about how ALS Collaborative Filtering does.
+For people who want to learn more about ALS Collaborative Filtering.

 ### 1. ALS Collaborative Filtering Recommender
 The PySpark's ALS model starts with a sparse utility matrix with items listed on the x axis and users listed on the y axis.
 The utility matrix will then break into two smaller U, V matrixes.
 These two small, dense matrixes (often with reduced rank) will then combined to reform a new, dense utility matrix with filled in predicted ratings.